zzhiyuan98/zzhiyuan98.github.io/_posts/2022-04-09-blogging-with-jekyll.markdown

 - [Install Bundler] using `gem install bundler`

 ### When you are ready
-1. Create a new repository on Github
+1. Create a new repository on GitHub
 2. Use "\[username\].github.io" as your repo name (Remember to replace username with your OWN GitHub username)
 ![name-repo](/assets/set-name.png)
 3. After creating the repository, you will be directed to a new page.
 For now, just leave it alone.